solana-foundation/developer-content/content/guides/getstarted/setup-local-development.md

 Inside your Linux/WSL terminal session, continue to setup your local Solana development environment using the "Linux" steps below.

-WSL can sometimes be a little slow due to it's file system write speed limitations.
-You can also try dual booting your computer, installing a Linux operating system natively on the same machine, or use the fully web browser based Solana IDE called [Solana Playground](https://beta.solpg.io).
+WSL can sometimes be a little slow due to its file system write speed limitations.
+You can also try dual booting your computer, installing a Linux operating system natively on the same machine, or using the full web browser based Solana IDE called [Solana Playground](https://beta.solpg.io).

 ### Dependencies for Linux